snowboard snowboarding ski skiing telemark telemarking hakkoda japan

 While passing through the scenic “1000 pine trees” road, be sure to look for the “Grandfather Cedar”, a 1100 year old tree that towers over 100 feet with a circumference of 25 feet, on the right side of the road just before you get to the temple.
 There is sometimes a small fee charged to enter the temple area.

 There is a hiking trail from the back of the temple that will take you to the top of Mt.
 Nakui.
 For those who would like to get to the 360° view from the top without a long hike, take the road behind the temple and drive up to the mountain (park where the toilets are) and walk a few minutes up to get to the trailhead, from there it is only a 30 min walk which is great for families with grade school kids and older!

 Hidden in the back, you will have to walk up around the temple area to get a view of the majestic “Jusanto” pagoda.

 For those who like swimming and water fun, the “Bade-Park” is the place you want to go.

-Facilities include indoor & outdoor pools, a huge water slide, natural hot spring baths, restaurants, free rest areas, weight and running room and hotel.
+Facilities include indoor & outdoor pools (the outdoor pools are only open in July & August), a huge water slide, natural hot spring baths, restaurants, free rest areas, weight and running room and hotel.
 Overnight guests get to use all the facilities for free, but an all day pass is only 1000 yen/adult and 500 yen for kids and students.
 Be sure you check out the large scale “rice field art” in the paddies right on front of the water slide!
 0178-84-2850

 Both the indoor & outdoor pools with water slide is fun for the whole family.